mayashekaran/Project-2/README.md

               (5) Prediction of Attrition based on model

-              (6) Prediction of Salary based on model
+              (6) Prediction of Salary based on model - Case2PredictionsChandrashekaran Salary.csv